Lameness and leg problems can occasionally occur in poultry, and there are various reasons these can occur.

 If a bird is limping, restrict the use of the leg by restricting the area it has available and try to provide clean water deep enough for swimming that is easy to get in and out of to help the recovery process.
 Cooling the leg down repeatedly can help tendons to recover.

 Working up from the feet, legs and hock joint should be examined.
-If they feel hot and look swollen and/or are painful to touch, it could be caused by Mycoplasma synoviae which can sometimes be serious.
+If they feel hot and look swollen and/or are painful to touch, it could be caused by Mycoplasma synoviae, which can sometimes be serious.
 It is best to visit your vet so that they may examine the bird and provide a course of antibiotics (often Tylan) if appropriate.

-A treatment of dipping the cleaned legs into surgical spirits weekly for a month is usually recommended by vets to try to kill the mites, followed by covering the legs with Vaseline which will soften the scales and suffocate the mites in between surgical spirit treatments.
+A treatment of dipping the cleaned legs into surgical spirits weekly for a month is usually recommended by vets to kill the mites, followed by covering the legs with Vaseline, which will soften the scales and suffocate the mites in between surgical spirit treatments.

-Worms can cause poultry (especially waterfowl) to go off their feet although it isn’t that common for this to happen.
+Worms can cause poultry (especially waterfowl) to go off their feet, although it isn’t that common for this to happen.

 Geese pick up worms more often than ducks, especially if their pasture is well used.
-Routine worming with Flubenvet should prevent this being a problem.
+Routine worming with Flubenvet should prevent this from being a problem.

-See Worming Ducks and Geese for further information.
+See Worming Ducks for further information.